Learning to Bet for Horizon-Aware Anytime-Valid Testing: Horizon-Aware Testing by Betting

 We now formally describe the problem of designing horizon-aware power-one tests for the mean of bounded random variables.
 Let $\{X_n: n\geq 1\}$ denote a sequence of \iid $[0,1]$-valued random variables, drawn according to a distribution $P_X$ with an unknown mean $\mu_X \in [0,1]$.
 Throughout this section, we will assume that $\{\calF_n: n \geq 0\}$ represents a filtration on some underlying probability space, such that $\sigma(X_1, \ldots, X_n) \subset \calF_n$ for all $n \geq 1$.
 For a known $m \in [0,1]$, we are interested in constructing a power-one test $\tau_m$ for the null $H_{0,m}: \mu_X = m$, against the alternative $H_{1,m}: \mu_X \neq m$.
 Formally, we want to define a $\mathbb{N} \cup \{\infty\}$-valued random variable $\tau_m$~(here, $\mathbb{N} = \{0, 1, \ldots\}$), such that for a prespecified $\alpha \in (0,1]$, we have

 This is the classical definition of a level-$\alpha$ power-one test.
 However, in this paper, we assume that we also have a strict prespecified deadline $N \in \mathbb{N}$; that is, we can not collect more than $N$ observations.
-With this additional constraint, we can restate our objective as
+If $\tau_m = \inf \{n \geq 1: W_n(m) \geq 1/\alpha\}$ is defined as the first $1/\alpha$ crossing of a test martingale~(or more generally an e-process), then we can restate our objective as